-- Rail strategy based on new EMU fleet by 2015.
+- Rail strategy based on new electric train fleet by 2015.

-- EMUs will boost capacity and use of train network.
+- Electric trains will boost capacity and use of rail network.

 - A major improvement in the level of customer service on the commuter rail network.

-- Over the past five years, the number of journeys people are making on trains has more than doubled, to over 7.5 million a year.
+- Over the past 5 years, the number of journeys people are making on trains has more than doubled, to over 7.5 million a year.

-- The EMUs build on significant investment by both regional and central government in redeveloping Auckland’s rail network.
+- Electric trains build on significant investment by both regional and central government in redeveloping Auckland’s rail network.